cowrie/cowrie/docs/README.rst

 Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.
+Cowrie also functions as an SSH and telnet proxy to observe attacker behavior to another system.

-`Cowrie <http://github.com/cowrie/cowrie/>`_ is developed by Michel Oosterhof.
+`Cowrie <http://github.com/cowrie/cowrie/>`_ is maintained by Michel Oosterhof.

 Documentation
 ****************************************